menus12/ML-Learn-2024/README.md

 | 5   | 36.7      | 420   | 1    | 100   | 26.0          | 10.7     |
 | ... | ...       | ...   | ...  | ...   | ...           | ...      |

-Given the output of the regression analysis is appied to the individual data points, we can notice residuals have significant spread which can raise a significant concern in practical application of this model.
+Given the output of the regression analysis is applied to the individual data points, we can notice residuals have significant spread which can raise a significant concern in practical application of this model.

 #### Correlation matrix